alanesq/esp32cam-demo/README.md

 </tr></table>

 This can be used as a starting point sketch for projects using the ESP32cam development board, it has the following features.
-<br>-Web server with live video streaming and control buttons
+ - Web server with live video streaming and control buttons
-<br>-SD card support (using 1-bit mode - gpio pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2) - I have heard there may be problems reading the sd card, I have only used it to write files myself?
+ - SD card support (using 1-bit mode - gpio pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2) - I have heard there may be problems reading the sd card, I have only used it to write files myself?
-<br>-Stores captured image on sd-card or in spiffs if no sd card is present
+ - Stores captured image on sd-card or in spiffs if no sd card is present
-<br>-IO pins available for general use are 12 and 13 (12 must not be pulled high at boot)
+ - IO pins available for general use are 12 and 13 (12 must not be pulled high at boot)
-<br>-Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
+ - Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
-<br>-The flash led is still available for use on pin 4 when using an sd card
+ - The flash led is still available for use on pin 4 when using an sd card
-<br>-PWM control of flash/illumination lED brighness implemented (i.e. to give brightness control)
+ - PWM control of flash/illumination lED brighness implemented (i.e. to give brightness control)
-<br>-Can read the image as RGB data  (i.e. 3 bytes per pixel for red, green and blue value)
+ - Can read the image as RGB data  (i.e. 3 bytes per pixel for red, green and blue value)
-<br>-Act as web client (reading the web page in to a string) - see requestWebPage()
+ - Act as web client (reading the web page in to a string) - see requestWebPage()

 The root web page uses AJAX to update info. on the page.
 This is not done in the conventional way where variable data is passed but instead passes complete lines of text, it may not be elegant but it makes changing what information is displayed much easier as all you have to do is modify what info handleData() sends.

 BTW - I have created a timelapse sketch based on this one which may be of interest: https://github.com/alanesq/esp32cam-Timelapse